weirdgiraffe/k8s/Readme.md

 run `minikube start` it will start a cluster and will configure kubectl for you.
 To stop cluster run `minikube` stop.

+On arch it is (install docker-machine-kvm because virtualbox is super slow):

+  yaourt minikube
+  yaourt docker-machine-kvm

 # Installing istio

   source setup-istio.sh